netdata/blog/content/posts/netdata-cloud-announcement.md

 ### What features will Netdata Cloud offer?

-By September 2019 we plan on rolling out the following new features for Netdata Cloud:
+By October 2019 we plan on rolling out the following new features for Netdata Cloud:

 #### May